marc2332/bliss/doc/docs/flint_scan_info.md

 This metadata must be at the root of `scan_info`.

 - `npoints` (int): Number of expected points for the scan.
-- `npoints1` (int): Number of expected points of the first axes of a mesh scan
+- `npoints1` (int): Number of expected points of the first axis of a mesh scan
-- `npoints2` (int): Number of expected points of the second axes of a mesh scan
+- `npoints2` (int): Number of expected points of the second axis of a mesh scan

 Flint can compute a progress bar for the scan using this information.
 If the channels do not have the same size, you can use `requests` to specify the expected